Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Immediate Start

-Training and assessment are online.
-Mandatory work placement is online with real clients (if with Interact Support) or arranged locally with a FDR service or independent FDR Practitioner.
+Training and assessment are online, and mandatory work placements are also online with real clients (if through Interact Support) or arranged locally with an FDR service or independent practitioner.
+You can take the course from anywhere in Australia or internationally, though the work placement must be completed within Australia.

 Course Duration